 - It doesn’t matter what people think.
 100 people = 1,000 opinions.
 It’s how you represent yourself.
 People might hate you for what you are but eventually, they will realize how valuable you are and what difference you make.
 It takes time but it eventually happens.
 Just be yourself.

 - Love your family.
 They’re the most precious beings in your life.

 And many more.
 I learned a lot and owe a lot to Steve Jobs.
 It wasn’t just the gadgets that make me admire him.
 It’s a whole different level of personal inspiration that makes some of what I am today.

-Thanks Walter Isaacson too for giving such a brilliant insight of a man that mattered so much to me.
+Thanks, Walter Isaacson too for giving such a brilliant insight into a man that mattered so much to me.